Star Trek and Its Influence on Space Exploration and the World!

 Conclusion

-LCD screens produce images using liquid crystals that have the unique quality to react to electrical current in such a way that will permit just the right amount of light to be emitted from each pixel.
+LCD screens produce images using liquid crystals, which have the unique ability to react to electrical current in a way that permits just the right amount of light to be emitted from each pixel.

-The pixels are cells that contain polarization filters and color filters and by fine-tuning the intensity of the electrical current applied to each pixel and carefully manipulating the polarization of light, the TV can reproduce a vast array of colors and shades.
+The pixels are cells that contain polarization filters and color filters.
+By fine-tuning the intensity of the electrical current applied to each pixel and carefully manipulating the polarization of light, the TV can reproduce a vast array of colors and shades.

 What are the Major Components of Building a House?